ypmn/kops/README.md

 kops validate cluster mycluster.abc.com --yes

-# Update the cluser dry run
+# Update the cluster dry run

 kops update cluster mycluster.abc.com

-# Update the cluser
+# Update the cluster

 kops update cluster mycluster.abc.com  --yes

+# And wait for atleast 20 mins to get up the k8s cluster and below the command to know the status of installation

+kops validate cluster mycluster.abc.com --yes

+# Now here we need to generate ssh key and below are the process

+ssh-keygen

-Note : It will give command to add a pubclic key to master node for ssh to master execute that command
+Note : Now It will list of the commands carefully run  to add a pubclic key to master node for ssh to master execute that command

 #Check the list of the nodes